gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ```

 An untouched input slice retains its indices.
 A large modified text run above 512 characters takes ownership of the
-machine's buffer by swapping pointers.
-Tags and short tokens use an arena.
+machine's buffer by swapping pointers; the machine allocates a fresh buffer for the next run.
+Tags and short tokens use
+an arena.

 ### One arena replaces a dozen allocations